 The examination is unseen, closed -book and 3 hours in duration.
 The paper has 6 questions.
 Questions 1 and 2 are compulsory.
 Students are required to answer 3 of the remaining 4 questions.
 Generally the examination consists of 1 essay / memorandum-type question and 5 computational-type questions.
-A multiple-choice question may be included as one of the computational questions.
-Some of the computational questions may require brief commentary on salient points related to the computations carried out.
+A multiple-choice question may be included as one of the computational questions may require brief commentary on salient points related to the computations carried out.